santroma1/distractor_generation_spanish/data_annotating_notes.md

 594. Cases
 59.

-# Monday May 22th
+# Monday May 22th - Tuesday May 23th

-Dates and Numbers 6
+Dates and Numbers 8

-Names 6
+Names 11

-Phrases 18
+Phrases 31

-Total 30
+Total 50

 ## Comments
 601. Case